samergul/EmployeeMangementSystem/How-to-back-port-changes-from-Dynamite-2013-to-Dynamite-2010.md

 ![cherry-pick-result](http://i.imgur.com/W73Gkx4.png)

 ### Step 4: Push your back-ported changes to *origin*

 Your local *develop* branch now includes changes that used to be exclusive to the main Dynamite 2013 project - congrats.
-All you need to do now is push to Github.
+All you need to do now is push to your *origin* (i.e. Dynamite-2010) on Github.